dhruvx05/dhruvx05/README.md

 </p>

 ## 🚀 About Me:

-A passionate tech enthusiast with a strong focus on **Artificial Intelligence & Machine Learning**,
-along with interests in **Web Development**, **Data Structures & Algorithms**,
+A passionate tech enthusiast with a strong focus on *AI & Machine Learning*, along with interests in *Web Development, DSA, and Creative Problem Solving.*
-and creative problem solving.

-Currently leveling up my skills through hands-on projects, consistent practice,
+Currently leveling up my skills through hands-on projects, college exploration, and a constant drive to learn and grow in both tech and life.
-and an endless curiosity for new technologies — all while growing through
-college experiences and beyond.

-I explore **cutting-edge technologies**, break things intentionally (sometimes unintentionally 😅), and love bringing ideas to life through code.

 ---

 ## 🛠️ Skills & Tech Stack